 If I turn down a dog will that take me off the list?
 No, unless we feel that a Rescue Golden is not the best choice for you.
 If your requirements are too specific, we might recommend that you work with a breeder instead.
 If you do not respond in a timely manner to see a dog and do not communicate with us, then we will not be able to work with you.

 Is it OK if my dog is kept outside during the day while I am at work?
 No, most Golden’s do not like to be outside alone and some will dig and become destructive out of boredom or escape the yard to find someone to be with.
 It is safer if the dog is inside.
 If you are worried that they will chew up things inside, confine them to an area or in a crate.

 We have children.
 Does that make a difference?
 Yes, we do adopt to families with children but we do recommend an older dog with very small children.
 We also will only place a dog that we know is good with children in a home with children.

 What is the application process?
-After we receive your application, we will send you our Dear Applicant letter by e-mail.
-Within 1-2 week of receiving the e-mail, a volunteer will call to interview you in an effort to get to know you and your situation better and what type of dog would work best for you.
-After that is completed, within several weeks you should hear from a volunteer who will schedule a home check.
-Once that is completed, your name is then placed in a database of approved homes from which we work when we match up adopters to dogs.
+Currently, we are not accepting adoption applications.
+When we do, after we receive your application, we will send you our Dear Applicant letter by e-mail.
+Within 2-3 weeks of receiving the e-mail, a volunteer will call to interview you in an effort to get to know you and your situation better and what type of dog would work best for you.
+After that is completed, a home check will be arranged and completed before you will be considered to adopt a dog.

 What process occurs in placing a dog?
 When we have a dog to place, we look for an applicant on our waiting list who is the best match for that dog.
 We do take into consideration how long an applicant has been on our waiting list but best match is our first consideration.